tedneward/Worldspine-DnD5e/Magic/Wild.md

 26	The caster develops severe claustrophobia for 1d4 hours.
 27
 28
-29	Any non-magical pouches or containers on the caster’s person tear open and spill their contents onto the ground.
+29	Any non-magical pouches or containers on the caster's person tear open and spill their contents onto the ground.
 30	Around the caster spawns 10 frogs, all of them are passive.
 31	Around the caster spawns 10 rats, all of them hostile.
 32	A lit birthday candle appears before the caster.
 In front of the candle is a note.
 The note reads “blow the candle out to make a wish.
-33	A tiny elemental of the caster’s choice appears as a familiar.
+33	A tiny elemental of the caster's choice appears as a familiar.
 34
 35
 36	The caster grows an extra finger on one of their hands.
 A remove curse spell or a successful DC20 medicine check can remove the finger.